 Silicon Valley tech giants are known for their lucrative perks, and Google is no exception.
 The company offers on-site child care and backup care services for its employees in Mountain View, California.

 The electronics retailer provides several benefits to support working parents.
 Eligible employees receive 10 backup child care days per year, with each visit only costing $10.
 The company provides discounts for full-time child care, before- and after-school programs and tutoring.
 Best Buy also partners with Wellthy for caregiving advocacy and support.

 The home improvement retail company offers backup care when a regular child care is unavailable as well as resources for employees to find babysitters, pet sitters and housekeepers.
 Home Depot also offers discounts on tutors, help with college prep and more.

 19. Johnson & Johnson

 Johnson & Johnson provides child care centers at six of its locations in the United States as well as at many of its sites outside the U.S. The company also offers employees discounts for child care in multiple countries.

 The Walt Disney Company provides benefits to parents working at its Florida and California facilities.
 Employees at Walt Disney World Resort in Orlando have access to affordable, on-site child care operated by the Central Florida YMCA.
 At Disneyland Resort, eligible employees with children 12 and under can receive support with child care costs.

 Pet parents need support too!
 Employees at this pet food company can take their furbaby to work every single day.
 It’s perfectly fine if they spend the entire day napping under your desk, quite unlike a human kid.

 Nicole Dow is a former senior writer at The Penny Hoarder.
-Lisa McGreevy, Kent McDill, Lauren Richardson and Hayley Gonzalez contributed to this report.
+Lisa McGreevy, Kent McDill, Hayley Gonzalez and other Penny Hoarder staff contributed to this post.